Safari

 Put your Contacts in the Spotlight

-In Address Book, select which contact you want to search, and from the Action Menu (looks like a cog, located in the top left) choose "Spotlight [name]".
+In Address Book, select which contact you want to search, right-click on their name and choose “Spotlight [name]”.
 The spotlight window will pop up, and show documents, photos, iCal events, mail messages and iChats related to this person.
-This is one of my favourite features of Spotlight - it allows you to use it as a personal organiser and links together Address Book, iCal, Mail and iChat.
+This is one of my favourite features of Spotlight — it allows you to use it as a personal organiser and links together Address Book, iCal, Mail and iChat.

 Spotlight from Address Book